GuyMograbi/mograblog/src/posts/2017/03/webpack-the-missing-guide.md

 There's [a guide for writing loaders](https://webpack.github.io/docs/loaders.html#loader-context) but I also strongly recommend reading source for existing loaders and reading `NormalModuleMixin.js` in webpack's sources.
 It helped me clarify some stuff.

-# The meaning of it all

-In this post we talked about what webpack is and what it is not.
-We saw how to use it and how to extend it with loaders.
-We drilled down to a loader implementation and saw how powerful it can be without much effort thanks to webpack's awesome api.

-I'd love to hear about your experience with webpack in the comments below.

-# How to use this repo

-This repo contains all the code showed above.
-To use it you have to have node version 4.x and above.

- - run `npm install` to install the dependencies
- - run `npm run compile` to run webpack
- - run `npm run server` to open the `index.html` file